 - 8. In each year there shall be: - (a) Two Governing Body Dinners, held in June and October on the days of the two Stated General Meetings of the Governing Body.
 Only Fellows who are members of the Governing Body shall be entitled to attend these Dinners.
-Emeritus Fellows, but no other guests, shall be invited to these Dinners. - (b) A Christmas Dinner, held after the end of Michaelmas Full Term, on a date to be determined by the Governing Body.
+Emeritus Fellows, Early Career Researchers who are not members of the Governing Body, and Fitzjames Early Career Researchers who are not members of the Governing Body, but no other guests, shall be invited to these Dinners. - (b) A Christmas Dinner, held after the end of Michaelmas Full Term, on a date to be determined by the Governing Body.
 Every Fellow shall be entitled to attend and may invite to this Dinner a spouse or partner or some other guest, at the expense of Domus. - (c) A Bodley Dinner held at or after the end of Hilary Full Term on a date determined by the Governing Body.
 Every Fellow shall be entitled to attend and may invite a guest, paying for such guest the normal charge for a guest at the Common Table on a guest night.
 Further a small number of Domus guests shall be invited to the Dinner who shall be selected by the Warden after suggestions put by individual Fellows. - (d) A Postmasters' Dinner, held on the third Sunday of Michaelmas Full Term.
 The members of the Governing Body shall be entitled to attend together with Emeritus, Honorary, Julia de Lacy Mann, and Sir Henry Savile Fellows.
-To this Dinner shall be invited all Postmasters and Exhibitioners in the final year of their degree course and no other guests.
+To this Dinner shall be invited (a) all Postmasters and Exhibitioners in their third year of residence, (b) all Exhibitioners in their fourth year of residence elected since the previous Postmasters' Dinner and (c) all Postmasters in their fourth year of residence elected since the previous Postmasters' Dinner without previously having been Exhibitioners, and no other guests.